psychemedia/finn-resources/src/includes/trans_ossianic_o_looney.md

 To go to Erinn back again,
 To see Fionn and his great host.

-" Thou wilt get leave from me,' said the gentle daughter,
+"Thou wilt get leave from me,' said the gentle daughter,
-" Though 'tis a sorrowftil tale to me to hear you mention it,
+"Though 'tis a sorrowftil tale to me to hear you mention it,
 Lest thou mayest not come again in your life
-To my own land, victorious Oisin !"
+To my own land, victorious Oisin!"

-" What do we dread, blooming Queen !
+"What do we dread, blooming Queen!
 Whilst the white steed is at my service,
 He'll teach me the way with ease,
 And will return safe back to thyself."

-" Remember Oisin ! what I am saying,
+"Remember Oisin ! what I am saying,
 If thou layest feot on level ground,
 Thou shalt not come again for ever
 To this fine land in which I am myself.

-" I say to thee again without guile,
+"I say to thee again without guile,
 If thou alightest once off the white steed.
 Thou wilt never more come to the ' Land of Youth,'
 golden Oisin of the warlike arms !

-" I say to thee for the third time,
+"I say to thee for the third time,
 If thou alightest off the steed thyself.
 That thou wilt be an old man, withered, and blind.
 Without activity, without pleasure, without run,
 without leap.

-O. " 'Tis a woe to me, loving Oisin,
+O. "'Tis a woe to me, loving Oisin,
-That thou ever goest to green Erinn ;
+That thou ever goest to green Erinn;
-'Tis not now as it has been ;
+'Tis not now as it has been;
 And thou never shalt see Fionn of the hosts.

-" There is not now in all Erin,
+"There is not now in all Erin,
-But a father of orders and hosts of saints ;
+But a father of orders and hosts of saints;
 O loving Oisin ! here is my kiss,
-Thou wilt never return to the ' Land of Youth !' "
+Thou wilt never return to the ' Land of Youth !'"

 I looked up into her countenance with compassion,
 And streams of tears ran from my eyes,